-1. Obtain the relevant Traffic Manager virtual appliance installation package for the hypervisor you are using.
+1. Obtain the relevant Traffic Manager appliance installation package.
 Packages are named according to the following convention:

-''' ZeusTM<version>VMware-Appliance-Upgrade-x86_64.tgz ZeusTM<version>Xen-Appliance-Upgrade-x86_64.tgz ZeusTM<version>hyperv-Appliance-Upgrade-x86_64.tgz ZeusTM<version>kvm-Appliance-Upgrade-x86_64.tgz '''
+''' ZeusTM<version>VMware-Appliance-Upgrade-x86_64.tgz ZeusTM<version>Xen-Appliance-Upgrade-x86_64.tgz ZeusTM<version>hyperv-Appliance-Upgrade-x86_64.tgz ZeusTM <version> kvm-Appliance-Upgrade-x86_64.tgz '''

-- 2. Log in to the Admin UI, and go to the System > Upgrade page. - 3.
+- 2. Log in to the Admin UI, and click System > Traffic Managers > Upgrade.... - 3.
 Follow the instructions to upload and apply the upgrade package.
+Where you are upgrading a cluster of Traffic Managers, select which of your other cluster members should receive the upgrade package (subject to the platform rules in "Upgrading a Cluster of Traffic Managers" on page 56).